Quantitative Darboux theorems in contact geometry: Metrics compatible with contact structures

 \no Notice that $[J,J]$ is well defined as a $(1,2)$--tensor field on $\xi$ because

 thus

 Similarly one can see that $[Jv, Jw]-[v,w]$ is tangent to $\xi.$

-After \cite{Blair02}, we call $(M,\alpha, g, J)$ a \dfn{contact metric structure} whenever $\alpha$ and $J$ define the compatible metric $g$ as above, equivalently we say that $(\alpha,g,J)$ is a compatible metric structure to $(M,\xi)$.
+After \cite{Blair02}, we call $(M,\alpha, g, J)$ a \dfn{contact metric structure} whenever $\alpha$ and $J$ define the compatible metric $g$ as above, equivalently we say that $(\alpha,g,J)$ is a compatible metric structure on $(M,\xi)$.
 Additionally, if $J$ and $\xi$ define a $CR$-structure we say that $(M,\alpha, g, J)$ is a \dfn{$CR$--contact metric structure}.
-The integrability condition in Equation~\eqref{eqn:integrability} can be expressed in terms of the torsion of $(1,1)$--tensor field $\phi$ given in Equation~\eqref{definephi}.
-Indeed, for any $v,w\in \xi$, using $J=\phi|_\xi$ and Equation~\eqref{eqn:integrability2}, we have